Enriched purity and presentability in Banach spaces: Saturation

-The class of objects approximately saturated to $\ch$ will be denoted as $\Sat_{\ap}\ch$. } \end{defi}
+The class of objects approximately saturated with respect to $\ch$ will be denoted as $\Sat_{\ap}\ch$. } \end{defi}

-\begin{lemma} If $\ck$ has conical colimits, $\ck_0$ is wellpowered and $\ch$ is stable under pushouts then every objects approximately saturated to $\ch$ is approximately injective to $\ch$. \end{lemma} \begin{proof} Consider $h:A\to B$ in $\ch$, $\eps>0$ and $f:A\to K$.
-Following \cite[Theorem 3.14]{AR}, $f=f_2f_1$ where $f_2$ is an isometry.
+\begin{lemma} If $\ck$ has conical colimits, $\ck_0$ is wellpowered and $\ch$ is stable under pushouts then every objects approximately saturated with respect to $\ch$ is approximately injective with respect to $\ch$. \end{lemma} \begin{proof} Consider $h:A\to B$ in $\ch$, $\eps>0$ and $f:A\to K$.
+Following \cite[3.14]{AR}, $f=f_2f_1$ where $f_2$ is an isometry.
 Let

 be a pushout.
 Since $\bar{h}\in\ch$, there is an isometry $g_2:B_1\to K$ such that $g_1\bar{h}\sim_\eps f_2$.
 Then $g_2\bar{f}_1h\sim_\eps f$. \end{proof}

 \begin{rem} { \em (1) In order to get \ref{adj2} for approximately saturated objects, we would need that the adjoint isomorphism $\cl(h,UK)\cong\ck(Fh,K)$ preserves and reflects isometries.